 The Introduction to Promising Practices in Disaster Behavioral Health Planning (Date Recorded: July 10, 2013) (55 minutes) full webcast and abbreviated updated video defines promising practices in DBH planning and provides examples of successful implementation of promising practices in the field.
 Presenters identify key, National Incident Management System compliant, qualities a DBH plan should have and elements to include in a comprehensive plan:

 - Clearly defined collaborations and partnerships

 - A mechanism to implement a disaster behavioral health plan

 - Definition of legal, regulatory, or policy authority to assist functioning

 - A defined process for maintenance, exercises, and updates

-To view other webcasts in the nine-part Promising Practices in Disaster Behavioral Health Planning series, visit the DTAC Webinars and Podcasts page.
+To view other videos and webcasts in the nine-part Promising Practices in Disaster Behavioral Health Planning series, visit the DTAC Webinars and Podcasts page.